RubixML/ML/docs/cross-validation/reports/contingency-table.md

 <span style="float:right;"><a href="https://github.com/RubixML/RubixML/blob/master/src/CrossValidation/Reports/ContingencyTable.php">[source]</a></span>

 # Contingency Table
-A Contingency Table is used to display the frequency distribution of class labels among a clustering of samples.
-It is similar to a [Confusion Matrix](confusion-matrix.md) but uses the labels to establish a ground truth for a clustering instead.
+A Contingency Table is used to display the frequency distribution of class labels among a clustering.
+It is similar to a [Confusion Matrix](confusion-matrix.md) but uses the labels to establish ground-truth for a clustering problem instead.

 **Estimator Compatibility:** Clusterer